damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 [This link] will do the same as well.
 It works as the identifier itself.

+[This link][] (same as above), has a second pair of empty brackets to indicate that the following parenthesis does not contain a link.

 <https://example.com> works too.
 Must be used for explicit links.

 ... (page content) ...